appcelerator-forks/appcelerator.mobware-client/README.md

   Options:

     -h, --help             output usage information
-    -a, --app-id <app-id>  App ID with which to associate this MW enablement -H, --host <host>      The host for connecting to the MW server -P, --no-prompt        No interactive prompting
+    -a, --app-id <app-id>  App ID with which to associate this API Builder enablement -H, --host <host>      The host for connecting to the API Builder server -P, --no-prompt        No interactive prompting
-    -p, --port <port>      The port for connecting to the MW server -t, --tiapp <tiapp>    Path to tiapp.xml to be updated
+    -p, --port <port>      The port for connecting to the API Builder server -t, --tiapp <tiapp>    Path to tiapp.xml to be updated

   Examples: